-While we appreciate the Province's efforts to enact the Interim Solution in February 2020, it does not address the development potential issue and poses significant implementation challenges for municipalities.
-As part of the post-pandemic recovery effort, we will be re-engaging the Province to continue to work through the Intergovernmental Working Group on implementing Split Assessment through a Commercial Sub-class hopefully in time for 2021.
+While staff appreciate the Province's effort in enacting the Interim Solution in Spring 2020, the program focuses on assessment and taxation volatility rather than development potential, and poses significant implementation challenges for municipalities.
+As part of the post-pandemic recovery effort, staff (through the Intergovernmental Working Group) will continue to engage with the Province to work on implementing "Split Assessment through a Commercial Sub-class" to support small businesses and our community partners.